Telecommunications and Governance Consultant, Televate

 Intelligent Transportation System Program Engineer and Research Director, MnDOT

-David Jones has over 30 years experience in supporting public safety networks and assets.
+David Jones has over 30 years of experience in supporting public safety networks and assets.
 David's extensive background includes operations management, services management, strategic and tactical planning, vendor management and contract management within the public safety sector for a large technology company.
 David directly managed and completed projects with a total annual value of over $500 million.
 David earned his BS degree in Engineering from Rose Hulman Institute of Technology and a Masters of Business Administration (MBA).

 Director Manitoba SWIC, Medical Transport Coordination Centre

-John Jones has 30 years experience as a health care provider and manager.
+John Jones has 30 years of experience as a health care provider and manager.
 John began his career as a Paramedic in 1985.
 He assisted with the development and roll out of Manitoba's first generation (1998) province wide trunked radio system.
-As a provincial emergency services officer, John provided project oversight for the planning, design and implementation of Manitoba's provincial EMS dispatch and patient transport resource centre, aka Medical Transportation Coordination Centre (MTCC).
+As a provincial emergency services officer, John provided project oversight for the planning, design and implementation of Manitoba's provincial EMS dispatch and patient transport resource center, aka Medical Transportation Coordination Centre (MTCC).
 MTCC Manitoba provides centralized emergency 911 and interfacility call receipt and dispatch coordination services for 5 health regions covering a 250,000 square mile dispatch jurisdiction.
 Response and transport resources include 68 EMS stations and 97 ground Ambulances, 8 fixed wing air ambulances and 1 rotary wing air ambulance that MTCC dispatches from one central location.
 John is currently assisting with the development of a second generation province wide trunked radio system upgrade project to a P25 system.
 Other projects and interests include provincial disaster planning and preparedness, NG-911 planning, and interoperability.

 Owner, On Target Training and Consulting